spwhitton/git-remote-gcrypt/CONTRIBUTING.rst

 Thank you for your interest in contributing to this project!

 Please **do not** submit a pull request on GitHub.
-This repository is an automated mirror, and I don't develop using GitHub's platform.
+The repository there is an automated mirror, and I don't develop using GitHub's platform.

 Instead, either